 - Carrot Chocolate Chip Cookies

-I want to acknowledge Donna Manquen who helped develop this plant-based peach crisp recipe.
-She teaches a plant-based nutrition program, including recipes and cooking instruction, in Buffalo.
+Thanks to Donna Manquen for helping me develop this plant-based peach crisp recipe.
+She has taught a plant-based nutrition course in Buffalo.

 I’d love to hear your feedback in the comments below for this Easy Peach Crisp with Oats!
 If you have a photo, post it on my Instagram page, tag me using the hashtag #plantbasedcooking